benetech/martus.martus-build/BuildFiles/Documents/README.txt

   user interface, including more support for mouseless operation.

-T. Changes from version 1.0.2 to version 1.0.3
+U. Changes from version 1.0.2 to version 1.0.3

 - Release Linux and Mac compatible Martus versions.
 - If you have installed a previous version of Martus software,